Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand nationals require a passport valid for 30 days beyond intended travel.
 A visa is not required for stays of up to 90 days.

 There is a risk of petty, opportunistic crime in all urban areas and armed robberies are fairly common in Johannesburg.
 Travellers should always be aware of these risks and exercise the necessary precautions.
-Carjackings and smash-and-grab robberies are common in major cities, and doors should be locked when driving and bags and valuables should be kept out of sight.
+Carjackings and smash-and-grab robberies are common in major cities.
+Doors should be locked when driving; bags and valuables should be kept out of sight.
 Travellers should not walk alone at night in any area, and should be vigilant when using ATMs.
-They should not display signs of wealth (e.g. mobile phones, money, expensive jewellery, cameras) on the streets.
-Credit card fraud is on the increase and travellers should be vigilant and never allow their card out of their sight.
+They should not display signs of wealth (mobile phones, money, expensive jewellery, cameras) on the streets.
+Credit card fraud is on the increase, meaning travellers should be vigilant and never allow their card out of their sight.

 South African culture and etiquette in urban areas is very Western.
 While standards of dress vary, beachwear should generally not to be worn off the beach, and nude sunbathing is only permissible in a few designated areas.
 Homosexuality is legal and accepted in urban areas without much fuss, but it is frowned on by some conservative South Africans and can be a problem in township areas.
 Although locals may complain loudly about the country and government, they will take offense if a foreigner is critical.
 Racism is a sensitive issue; however, interracial relationships are now common and widely accepted.
 South African racial terminology differs from what is acceptable in North America: the terms 'black' and 'white' are appropriate for those of African and Caucasian descent, respectively.
 'Coloured' refers not to black Africans, but those of mixed African and European descent and is not considered an offensive term.
 South Africans are friendly and hospitable, and will often go out of their way to assist tourists who need help.